(Naegeli) Krammer 2003 Category: Asymmetrical biraphid

 Schmidt, A. (-).
 (1874-1959).
 Atlas der Diatomaceen-Kunde, von Adolf Schmidt, continued by Martin Schmidt, Friedrich Fricke, Heinrich Heiden, Otto Muller, Friedrich Hustedt.
 Reprint 1984, Koeltz Scientific Books, Konigstein, 480 plates.

-Cymbopleura amphicephala is widely distributed in small headwater lakes and streams throughout the Northwest United States, primarily in mountain regions but also in plains streams that originate in the mountains.
+Cymbopleura amphicephala is widely distributed in small headwater lakes and streams throughout the Northwest United States, primarily in mountain regions but also in plains streams.
 Here it prefers well oxygenated and alkaline (calcium-bicarbonate) waters with moderate electrical conductance (see table below).
 It is rarely found in abundance.
-Patrick & Reimer (1975) report it as widespread in the United States "frequently under conditions of high oxygen content and at a pH above 7".
+Patrick & Reimer (1975) report it as widespread in the United States “frequently under conditions of high oxygen content and at a pH above 7”.
 Cymbopleura naviculiformis also prefers well oxygenated waters, but waters with circumneutral pH and much lower concentrations of dissolved solids (Montana Diatom Database).

 Abundance-weighted means of selected water quality variables measured concurrently with the collection of samples containing Cymbopleura amphicephala.